bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

     Turtle t2 = new Turtle(50, 100, world1);

 .. note::
-   Notice that the order of the parameters matter.
-The ``Turtle`` constructor takes ``(x,y,world)`` as parameters in that order.
-If you mix up the order of the parameters it will cause an error, because the parameters will not be the data types that it expects.
+   Notice that the order of the arguments matter.
+The ``Turtle`` constructor takes ``(x,y,world)`` as arguments in that order.
+If you mix up the order of the arguments it will cause an error, because the arguments will not be the data types that it expects.
 This is one reason why programming languages have data types -- to allow for error-checking.

 |Exercise| **Check your understanding**